CodingShawn/TOP-Ruby-Mastermind/README.md

 Output:<br/>
 Feedback on how close the guess is or when correct guess has been made or when game is over

+AI:<br/>
+Tweaked algorithmn till computer is able to get 68.5% correct guesses in 100000 tries